THE AGREEMENTS

 This means no support crews, no stashing of supplies/equipment.

 Any pre-arranged gear/ food drop must be at a commercial enterprise or post office that is equally available to all and normally offers the service to the public.
-Boyle River Outdoor Centre offers a parcel drop service.
-This is the only place that you can send resupply to other than Poste Restante at a NZ Post office/agent.

 RIDE THE ROUTE UNDER YOUR OWN STEAM